brandon-mkaero/OpenFOAM/FreeCAD/README.md

 ## Acknowledgements

 - **Original Macro**: This macro is based on the original "Batch Export Surfaces to Mesh" macro developed for FreeCAD.
-- **Community**: Thanks to the FreeCAD community for continuous feedback and support.